 SIEM-side validation

 Most SIEMs have limited validation.
 Bad data gets indexed, consuming license and corrupting analytics.
-You find out during an investigation, when a rule should have fired but didn't.
+You find out during investigation when detection rules should have fired but didn't.

 Silent detection failures